Stochastic processes with random contexts: a characterization, and adaptive estimators for the transition probabilities

 \subsection{Organization}

-The remainder of the paper is organized as follows. \secref{notation} introduces our notation. \secref{as} begins our study of almost-sure continuity of the transition probabilities and of the quantities $p_-$ introduced above.
-In \secref{kalikov} we formally define random context representations and prove Theorems \ref{thm:kalikoviff} and \ref{thm:kalikovmin} on the existence and minimality of random context length representations. \secref{estimator} introduces our estimator for the transition probabilities and proves \thmref{oracle}. \thmref{minimax} is proven in \secref{minimax}.
-The appendix contains the proof of a martingale inequality needed for \thmref{oracle}.
+The remainder of the paper is organized as follows. \secref{notation} introduces our notation. \secref{definitions} presents the main definitions of almost sure continuity and random context representations, together with another definition that bridges the two.
+In \secref{kalikov.iff} we prove the structural results on a.s. continuity and (minimal) random context representations. \secref{estimation} introduces our estimator for the transition probabilities.
+Strong consistency and adaptivity results are discussed in \secref{strong} and \secref{oracle}, respectively.
+Binary renewal processes and our nearly minimax bound for them are presented in \secref{minimax}.
+The appendix contains some technical results that are used in the main text.